tensorflow/community/rfcs/20210307-tfx-api-artifact-compat.md

         to test tfx with `apache-beam` RC so such breakages should be exceedingly rare in the future.

+For users who wants to use older versions of `apache-beam` and `tfx` together, while TFX team cannot directly support them in our released packages, we plan to refactor our build scripts so that beam dependency can be overridden by themselves, so they can build Python packages and container images in a self-service fashion.

 #### PyArrow {#pyarrow}

 TFX’s dependency on PyArrow comes from